Achievable logoAchievable logo

 Applications

-Sensory research: Enables study of thresholds, leading to improved tools like hearing aids.
+Sensory research: Enables the study of thresholds, leading to improved tools like hearing aids.

 Ergonomics and design: Helps ensure devices align with human sensory limits.

-Neuroscience: Aids in investigating sensory processing pathways and perceptual disorder
+Neuroscience: Aids in investigating sensory processing pathways and perceptual disorders.

 Sensory receptors

-Sensory receptors convert external stimuli into neural signals, each type specialized for different modalities:
+Sensory receptors convert external stimuli into neural signals.
+Each receptor type is specialized for particular stimulus modalities.

 Electromagnetic receptors